MikaelTornwall/timetracker/documentation/documentation.md

 <a name="description"></a>
 ## 1. Description

 Timetracker is a personal work hour tracking tool for teachers and students that want to record and monitor the progress of a course or a project.
-Students can keep track of their daily work hours and update logs.
+Students can keep track of their daily work hours and update logs on several courses and projects.
 Teachers can create courses and monitor student specific course progress.

 [Link to the demo](https://tsoha-timetracker.herokuapp.com/)

-<a name="howtorun"></a>
+<a name="howtouse"></a>
 ## 2. How to use

 The application can be used either locally or in Heroku.
+Below can be found instructions on how view the application demo in Heroku and how to install and use the application locally or in Heroku.

 <a name="heroku"></a>
 ### 2.1.
 Heroku